Nutrition and Mealtimes

 Our centres have a transition to school program where our teachers and educators work together with local schools to prepare your child for a smooth transition, and support families through the process.

-Read more about our preschool program here.
+Read more about our educational program here.

 SDN's outdoor spaces provide opportunities for children to enjoy themselves and have adventures.
 They’re safe environments for children to run, jump and yell, make mud cakes, and use their energy.
 Outdoor spaces provide more than physical benefits.
 Even though you may think that children only play outside to have fun, they're also improving their thinking, social, and emotional skills.
 When they’re playing outside, they’re inventing games, learning about the world at their own pace, and figuring out social customs like turn taking.